universal-packages/universal-documentation/docs/getting-started.md

 }
 ```

-This is a simple example of a core app, it has a `run` method that will be called when the app starts and a `stop` method that will be called when the app stops.
+This is a simple example of a core app, it has a `run` method that will be called when the app starts and a `stop` method that will be called when a stop request has been made.
 The `run` method will create a timeout that will never end, and the `stop` method will clear this timeout.

 This tell us that apps are meant to be kept alive and running, and that there should be a way to stop them.